gamepark/gamepark.github.io/docs/step-by-step-example/create-items.md

 ## Start a new game

 :warning: Everytime you change the setup, you will only see the difference after starting a new game.
-The game state is store into your browser's locale storage.
+The game state is stored into your browser's locale storage.

 If you open your browser console and write `game.state`, you will see the game state:
 ```